 To be honest the video is more appealing.
-The only issue I see with the project is not using local businesses.

-In years to come, this will be a much better aesthetic.
+The only issue I see with the project is not using local businesses. none of the a In years to come, this will be a much better aesthetic.
 The other plan would turn into a ghetto within a generation.
 If this must be placed on Harrington road, I oppose the project, only on location.
 I understand less frontage is better for current residents more housing is needed and this is a sound idea but the location will affect house prices on Harrington road and dennington rise.
 Plenty of other locations these could be placed which wouldn't affect current residents Options for residents to have rear and front Not opposed access with less immediate neighbour interaction Neither.
 Too dense an area.
 "Homes" don't There is no thought on how these people will get to suit the current properties in the area. and from their properties, Harrington road too narrow, no public transport

 Neither.
+Housing values will drop.
+Housing not in keeping with existing properties.
 More appealing and better for the consumer as they need space like everyone else More houses WE are concerned about the amount of additional traffic on Rooneys Road.
 The road access from Harrington Road to the Princes Highway must be improved as a priority.
 It should be the same form as the development across The road - not inward looking Allow space for growth Poor public transport infrastructure.
 Do not want repeat of public housing ghettos.
-There is evidence based research against this concept It's of the main road and more a Na existing properties.
+There is evidence based research against this concept It's of the main road and more a Na Not as compact